sums-of-squares/sos/index.md

 <!-- ++++++++++++++ MATLAB +++++++++++++++ -->
 {% capture matlab_code %}
 % Make sure SOSTOOLS package is listed under "Set Path"
+% The following code has been tested with SOSTOOLS release v3.03
 {% endcapture %}

 <!-- +++++++++++++++ JULIA +++++++++++++++ -->